Coronavirus Universal Credit & Benefits

 For full information on how to claim, see our Child Benefit guide.

-WARNING: If and when you go back to work and your salary is back up to 100%, if this pushes you over the £60,000 threshold, make sure you contact the child benefit helpline to say you want to opt out again to avoid having to pay any money back later (or if it's between £50,000 and £60,000, keep a tab on how much you will have to pay back).
+Going back to work?
+Contact the child benefit helpline: If and when you go back to work and your salary is back up to 100%, if this pushes you over the £60,000 threshold, make sure you contact the child benefit helpline to say you want to opt out again to avoid having to pay any money back later (or if it's between £50,000 and £60,000, keep a tab on how much you will have to pay back).

 Normally you have to go in person to register your baby's birth and provide a birth certificate with your child benefit claim.
 But now you just need to tell HM Revenue & Customs when applying that you haven't been able to register your baby's birth due to coronavirus.
 For a full rundown of what to do, see our help on claiming child benefit for newborns.